roman-milk/roman-milk.github.io/summer-with-dad.md

  "Get Daddy ready for that wet cunt of yours, Josie," he ordered, his semi-erect cock directly in my face.

  I didn't hesitate as I opened my mouth determined to get his cock hard as a rock so it could soon be in my cunt fucking me.
 "Good, slut," he complimented, as I sucked his quickly stiffening cock.
-Report_Story #4